-Yes, Infant formula can also cause gas in baby.
-While preparing formula, excessive mixing cause air bubbles to form increasing the risk of gas in babies.
-To avoid this, after mixing formula with water let it settle before feeding baby.
-You can also try premix formula.
+Yes, Infant formula can also cause gas in babies.
+At the same time, in preparing recipes, excessive mixing causes air bubbles to form, increasing the risk of gas in babies.
+To avoid this, after mixing the formula with water, let it settle before feeding the baby.
+You can also try the pre-mix formula.

 How to Prevent Gas in Babies?